Computer Modelling Group (OTC:CMDXF) Trading Down 1.9%

-Shares of Computer Modelling Group Ltd. (OTC:CMDXF – Get Rating) traded down 1.9% during trading on Friday .
+Computer Modelling Group Ltd. (OTC:CMDXF – Get Rating)’s share price traded down 1.9% during trading on Friday .
 The company traded as low as $3.90 and last traded at $3.93.
-10,900 shares were traded during mid-day trading, an increase of 105% from the average session volume of 5,308 shares.
+10,900 shares changed hands during trading, an increase of 105% from the average session volume of 5,308 shares.
 The stock had previously closed at $4.01.

 Further Reading